 My ongoing development as a therapist is based upon my understanding of myself in relation to our world; therefore I view my personal therapy, professional supervision and other mind & body activities (e.g. nature, arts/crafts, films) as important parts of the development and quality of my work.
-My journey as a therapist started when I went to see a university counsellor in my early twenties while I was studying psychology and struggling with life.
+My journey as a therapist started when I went to see a university counsellor in my early twenties while I was studying psychology and struggling with life and depression.
 That was a big life shift for me and paved the way to become a therapist.

 “All the art of living lies in the fine mingling of letting go and holding on..”